-In this study, the results showed that MRSA isolates were resistant to levofloxacin100 amoxicillin/clavulinic acid100%, moxifloxacin 76%, %. gentamicin 94%. clindamycin 70.5%, ciprofloxacin 97%, cefuroxime 91% erythromycin 71.5%, ampicillin/ sulbactam 94%, and imipenem55%.
-The highest frequency of sensitivity (100 %) was observed with trimethoprim/sulfamethoxazole, linezolide, and vancomycin.
-Multidrug-resistance madethe treatment of MRSA more difficult.
+In this study, the results showed that MRSA isolates were resistant to levofloxacin100%, amoxicillin/ clavulinic acid100%, moxifloxacin 76%, gentamicin 70.5%, ciprofloxacin 97%, 94%, clindamycin cefuroxime 91% erythromycin 71.5%, ampicillin/ sulbactam 94%, and imipenem 55%.
+The highest frequency of sensitivity (100%) was observed with trimethoprim/sulfamethoxazole, linezolide, and vancomycin.
+Multidrug- resistance made the treatment of MRSA more difficult.
 This may be due to dispensing antibiotics without prescription and inappropriate selection of antibiotics for infections as empirical treatment worldwide.
-Also the use of broadspectrum antibiotics for treating infections such as imipenem may beincrease the rate of MRSA and other resistant pathogens, so a more careful monitoring of antibiotics should be instituted.
+Also the use of broad-spectrum antibiotics for treating infections such as imipenem may be increase the rate of MRSA and other resistant pathogens, so a more careful monitoring of antibiotics should be instituted.
 Vancomycin is the universally accepted drug of choice.
-We found all MRSA isolates to be susceptible to vancomycin.
-Similar results have been reported by other authors^(23,24).
+It was found that all MRSA isolates to be susceptible to vancomycin.
+Similar results have been reported by other authors^{23,24}.

 Resistant to quinolones (Levofloxacin, ciprofloxacin, and moxifloxacin) was high (100, 97%, and 76%; respectively) in the present study.
-In a previous study (25), the resistant rate was also high (87.5%), but another study (26) conducted in 2003, reported the resistant rate of ciprofloxacin to be only 32.6%.
-The rapid emergence of quinolones was probably due to the indiscriminate empirical use of these drugs.An important finding of the present study was that the MRSA cases from ICU accounted for 17.6 % of all cases.
-Our finding was in agreement with the findings of Dominique et al. (27)from Switzerland.
-Also slightly higher than study conducted in 2003 from Nebal, reported the MRSA cases from ICU was only 10% from all MRSA cases(37).
-A European study on prevalence of MRSA infection on samples from intensive care, estimated close to $65\%^{(28)}$.
+In a previous study25, the resistant rate was also high (87.5%), but another study26 conducted in 2003, reported the resistant rate of ciprofloxacin to be only 32.6%.
+The rapid emergence of quinolones was probably due to the indiscriminate empirical use of these drugs.
+An important finding of the present study was that the MRSA cases from ICU accounted for 17.6% of all cases.
+Current finding was in agreement with the findings of Dominique et al.,27 from Switzerland.
+Also slightly higher than study conducted in 2003 from Nebal, reported the MRSA cases from ICU were only 10% from all MRSA cases31.
+A European study on prevalence of MRSA infection on samples from intensive care, estimated close to $65\%^{28}$.
 In the present study, the low prevalence of MRSA, which included clinical samples from all hospital wards, illustrated the efficacy of relatively good infection control practice in the study setting.
-Also maximum resistance was seen with ampicillin-sulbactam, amoxicillin-clavulanicand gentamicin (table 3).
-Similar results were obtained in a previous study (29).
-In addition, resistance was also seen with cefuroxime (91%), doxycyclin (91.2%), and erythromycin (71.5%).
+Also maximum resistance was seen with ampicillinsulbactam, amoxicillin-clavulanic and gentamicin (Table 3).
+Similar results were obtained in a previous study29.
+In addition, resistance was also seen with cefuroxime (91%), doxycyclin (91.2%). and erythromycin (71.5%).
 Gentamicin is a most commonly used drug, because of its low cost and synergistic activity with beta-lactam antibiotics.
-In the present study,94% of gentamicin resistance was seen, which was slightly higher than a previous study(30).
+In the present study, 94% of gentamicin resistance was seen, which was slightly higher than a previous study30.
 Most common reason for multidrug resistant MRSA is indiscriminate use of antibiotics without drug sensitivity testing which may be due to lack of advanced laboratory facilities or negligence on the part of medical practitioners or patients poor economic status.
-Also this is due to the fact that MRSA is often multidrugresistant $^{(6)}$.

-Although vancomycin seems to be the only antimicrobial agent which showed 100% sensitivity and may be used as the drug of choice for treating multidrug-resistant MRSA infections, vancomycin is not a commonlyprescribed drug, which is almost due to the higher nephrotoxic antibiotic and its unavailability in many parts of the country.
+Also this is due to the fact that MRSA is often multidrug resistant6.
+Although vancomycin seems to be the only antimicrobial agent who showed 100% sensitivity and may be used as the drug of choice for multidrug-resistant treating MRSA infections, vancomycin is not a commonly prescribed drug, which is almost due to the higher nephrotoxic antibiotic and its unavailability in many parts of the country.
 The control of MRSA transmission seems to be the only hope to complete eradication of MRSA.
-The most effective way to control MRSA is good hand hygiene along with environmental cleaning of hospital roomsto reduce nosocomial rates of infection, (7).
-The results of current study showed that therewere highly susceptible to newer drugs such as linezolid.
-This finding differs from a study done by Arianpoor et al. in Iran which showed 5.5% of MRSA isolates were resistant to linezolid(19).
+The most effective way to control MRSA is good hand hygiene along with environmental cleaning of hospital rooms to reduce nosocomial rates of infection7.
+The results of current study showed that there were highly susceptible to newer drugs such as linezolid.
+This finding differs from a study done by Arian poor et al., in Iran which showed 5.5% of MRSA isolates were resistant to linezolid19.